Church of All Souls, Bolton: Exterior

 All Souls is constructed in brick with dressings of Longridge sandstone.
 The interior is dressed with Stourton stone.
 The roofs are of slate.
-Its plan consists of a five-bay nave, a two-bay chancel with a canted apse, an organ chamber to the north, and a chapel and vestry to the south, and a west tower with a protruding north porch and stair turret.
+Its plan consists of a five-bay nave, a two-bay chancel with a canted apse, an organ chamber to the north, a chapel and vestry to the south, and a west tower with a protruding north porch and stair turret.
 There are no aisles.
 The tower has four stages.
-It is 118 ft high.
-In the lowest stage is a west door over which is a frieze and a three-light traceried window.
+It is 118 ft tall.
+In the lowest stage is a west door, above which is a frieze and a three-light traceried window.
 The north porch is gabled.
 The second stage contains a round window.
 In the third stage are two small windows and a three-light bell opening containing Perpendicular tracery.
 Around the top of the tower is a traceried parapet with crocketed pinnacles at the corners.
-The nave is divided into bays by buttresses and at the corners of the east end are octagonal pinnacles with crocketted caps.
+The nave is divided into bays by buttresses, and at the corners of the east end are octagonal pinnacles with crocketted caps.
 In the bays are two tiers of three-light windows with Perpendicular tracery.
 The windows in the chapels are flat-headed.
-In the chancel the windows are in two tiers, with one of four lights and two of two lights.
+In the chancel, the windows are arranged in two tiers, with one of four lights and two of two lights.
 A parapet decorated with a quatrefoil frieze runs round the top of the chancel.

 Interior

-The interior is constructed without any pillars, making it a single, undivided space, with a span of 52 ft, one of the widest for a parish church in England.
-It was built in this way to give the congregation an excellent view of the chancel from the nave, and the ability to hear the sermon clearly.
+The interior is constructed without any pillars, making it a single, undivided space with a span of 52 ft, one of the widest for a parish church in England.
+It was built in this way to give the congregation an excellent view of the chancel from the nave and to ensure that the sermon could be heard clearly.
 At the west end is a small gallery.
-To provide the wide interior, the timber roof has a complex structure with rib vaulting.
-The vaulting is carried on octagonal shafts between the windows.
+To provide the wide interior, the timber roof has a complex structure with rib vaulting, carried on octagonal shafts between the windows.
 On the sides of the chancel are two-bay arcades.
-The reredos is in stone, and consists of traceried panels, the outer ones of which are inscribed with prayers and other text.
+The reredos is in stone and consists of traceried panels, the outer ones inscribed with prayers and other text.
 The reredos and the font were designed by John Roddis of Birmingham.
 The choir stalls, pews, organ case, altar, communion rails, credence table, and pulpit are in oak and were all designed by the architects.
-The stained glass in the apse depicts scenes from the New Testament.
-It was designed by the architects and made by Clayton and Bell.
+The stained glass in the apse depicts scenes from the New Testament; it was designed by the architects and made by Clayton and Bell.
 The windows are dedicated to the memory of Thomas Greenhalgh's brother, Nathaniel.
 The stained glass in the east chancel windows is dated 1887 and depicts Faith and Hope; it was made by Burlison and Grylls.
 The two-manual organ was built in 1881 by Isaac Abbott of Leeds.
 There is a ring of eight bells, all cast in 1881 by John Taylor & Co of Loughborough.